nikbearbrown/AI_in_the_ER/README.md

 **Virtual Health Assistants**
 *Authors:* Various (2021)
 *Summary:* Virtual health assistants like Alexa and Siri provide convenience and safety but also pose privacy, cybersecurity, and physical security risks that must be carefully considered before their application in healthcare.

+#### Summary of Top Papers

+1. **Artificial Intelligence and Machine Learning in Emergency Medicine**
+   *Kenneth Jian Wei Tang et al., Biocybernetics and Biomedical Engineering, 2021*
+   Tang et al. discuss how AI solutions can improve operational efficiencies and healthcare quality in emergency medicine, addressing challenges like waiting times and diagnostic dilemmas.

+2. **How Artificial Intelligence Could Transform Emergency Care**
+   *Marika M. Kachman et al., American Journal of Emergency Medicine, 2024*
+   Kachman et al. explore the potential transformative benefits and concerns of integrating AI into various aspects of emergency department care, including patient triage.

+3. **Explainable Artificial Intelligence in Emergency Medicine: An Overview**
+   *Y. Okada et al., Clinical and Experimental Emergency Medicine, 2023*
+   Okada et al. provide an overview of the importance of explainable AI in emergency medicine, discussing approaches and challenges in implementing XAI in clinical settings.

+4. **The Use of AI in Predicting Patient Outcomes and Deterioration in the Emergency Department**
+   *Amal Akeel et al., Journal of Healthcare Sciences, 2023*
+   Akeel et al. examine how AI can enhance the accuracy, efficiency, and interpretability of ED triage and care by providing objective, timely predictions and explanations.

+5. **AI in the ED?
+Maybe**
+   *G. Shaw, Emergency Medicine News, 2023*
+   Shaw discusses the potential of machine learning and AI in the ED, noting that while not yet ready for widespread use, AI is poised to become a valuable tool for emergency physicians.

+6. **Artificial Intelligence and Machine Learning in Emergency Medicine: A Narrative Review**
+   *Brianna Mueller et al., Acute Medicine & Surgery, 2022*
+   Mueller et al. review the use of AI and ML in emergency medicine, highlighting the role of SHAP values in increasing clinician trust in AI systems.

+7. **The Artificial Intelligence Clinician Learns Optimal Treatment Strategies for Sepsis in Intensive Care**
+   *M. Komorowski et al., Nature Network Boston, 2018*
+   Komorowski et al. describe an AI Clinician that uses reinforcement learning to develop optimal treatment strategies for sepsis, outperforming human clinicians and reducing mortality.

+8. **Accessing Artificial Intelligence for Clinical Decision-Making**
+   *C. Giordano et al., Frontiers in Digital Health, 2021*
+   Giordano et al. review AI applications in clinical medicine, including risk stratification and patient outcome optimization, and discuss the need for changes in medical education to prepare for AI integration.